Florida hosts Merrimack after Derkack’s 33-point game - WTOP News

 Gainesville, Florida; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Merrimack faces the Florida Gators after Jordan Derkack scored 33 points in Merrimack’s 74-68 win over the UMass-Lowell River Hawks.
+BOTTOM LINE: Merrimack visits the Florida Gators after Jordan Derkack scored 33 points in Merrimack’s 74-68 victory over the UMass-Lowell River Hawks.

-The Gators are 3-0 in home games.
-Florida ranks second in the SEC with 13.6 offensive rebounds per game led by Micah Handlogten averaging 3.8.
+The Gators are 3-0 on their home court.
+Florida has a 0-1 record in one-possession games.

-The Warriors are 1-4 in road games.
-Merrimack ranks ninth in the NEC shooting 26.5% from 3-point range.
+The Warriors are 1-4 on the road.
+Merrimack is 0-1 in games decided by 3 points or fewer.

-Florida’s average of 7.1 made 3-pointers per game this season is only 0.1 more made shots on average than the 7.0 per game Merrimack gives up.
-Merrimack has shot at a 44.4% rate from the field this season, 1.1 percentage points greater than the 43.3% shooting opponents of Florida have averaged.
+Florida’s average of 7.1 made 3-pointers per game this season is just 0.1 more made shots on average than the 7.0 per game Merrimack gives up.
+Merrimack has shot at a 44.4% clip from the field this season, 1.1 percentage points above the 43.3% shooting opponents of Florida have averaged.

-TOP PERFORMERS: Walter Clayton Jr. is scoring 15.6 points per game and averaging 4.1 rebounds for the Gators.
-Riley Kugel is averaging 15.1 points and 4.3 rebounds while shooting 43.5% for Florida.
+TOP PERFORMERS: Walter Clayton Jr. is shooting 43.5% and averaging 15.6 points for the Gators.
+Riley Kugel is averaging 15.1 points for Florida.

-Derkack is scoring 17.8 points per game and averaging 6.4 rebounds for the Warriors.
-Adam Clark is averaging 12.2 points and 2.4 rebounds for Merrimack.
+Devon Savage averages 2.6 made 3-pointers per game for the Warriors, scoring 11.2 points while shooting 32.9% from beyond the arc.
+Derkack is averaging 17.8 points, 6.4 rebounds and 2.6 steals for Merrimack.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.